Tesla charging stations: What to know on the go

 |Tesla model||Miles of range per 15 minutes of Supercharging|

 Because Teslas have long battery ranges, most people won’t have to charge their vehicle over 80% anyway.
-On an 80% charge, a Tesla Model S can drive between 278 and 312 miles.
+On an 80% charge, a Tesla Model S can drive about 321 miles.
 That means you could drive from New York City to Philadelphia, and then back to New York City again without having to stop to charge.

 Superchargers are able to charge Teslas so quickly because of how they charge the vehicle’s lithium-ion battery.
 A typical charger provides AC power to the car’s onboard charger.
 The onboard charger then converts the AC current to DC current, which then charges the battery.